 - IBPD: “You are a useless piece of shit.”

 - Child: “Those are your choices.
 Abusing me will only serve to eliminate one of your options.”

 Calling “abuse” what it is by name is very important to setting a boundary.

 There are two caveats when using this approach.
 One is don’t bluff.
 Do not threaten any response that you are not prepared to mete out.
 The second caveat is that if you threatened you must follow through or you will be labeled as a bluffer and this will quickly lead to total disregard of any boundaries that are set verbally.

 The borderline mother is abusive and poses a tough set of challenges.
 The natural response of a child, even the adult child of such people, is to avoid, challenge or appease.
 If you stay in a relationship with a borderline mother, then all three of these strategies will be attacked with anger, abandonment or guilt.

 In order to survive, you must understand that you are dealing with a brutal set of conditions.
 Know what's coming, set limits actively and be loving when you feel safe.
 All this is easier said than done.
 A good therapist can go a long way.

-* While Borderline Personality Disorder is found in men as well as women, gender seems to play a role in how they manifest symptomatically.
+*While Borderline Personality Disorder is found in men as well as women, gender seems to play a role in how they manifest symptomatically.
 Borderline men are more anti-social, violent and impulsive.
-They probabaly don't manage to stay in a parenting relationship with their children like the Borderline mothers, who tend to be emotionlly labile, with anxiety and PTSD symptoms.
+They probably don't manage to stay in a parenting relationship with their children like the Borderline mothers, who tend to be emotionally labile, with anxiety and PTSD symptoms.